 Here is an example of how the Afterpay application process works for your customers.

 How To Add Afterpay Buy Now Pay Later To Checkout

 To add Afterpay to your online checkout, apply for an Afterpay merchant account.

 Afterpay merchants may only sell goods, not services.
 Merchants selling electronics, medicines, dangerous goods, or goods that customers need to be 18 or older to consume will be denied by Afterpay.
 If your customers will not receive their products within 14 days, you will not qualify for Afterpay merchant services.
 This is to reduce the amount of “risk” Afterpay takes on.

 Once your merchant application is accepted, integrate Afterpay and Afterpay on-site messaging into your website.

 Since Square Inc. acquired Afterpay, Square has integrated the BNPL solution into its Seller ecosystem.
 The Seller ecosystem combines hardware, software, and financial services to help merchants manage their businesses.
 With Afterpay, Square store owners of any size business can offer customers a way to pay for smaller purchases over time.

 How To Add Afterpay To A Shopify Store

 Should You Add Afterpay To Your Shop?

 BNPL options are expanding, especially in the online marketplace.
 They are most widely used by millennial and Gen Z buyers, so they are only set to grow in popularity in the coming years.
-BNPL services are a must-have if you want to increase your overall sales, decrease online cart abandonment, and stay competitive in the eCommerce space.
+BNPL services are a must-have if you want to increase overall sales, decrease cart abandonment, and stay competitive in eCommerce.